pizzaeueu/searchBot/Readme.md

 # How to use

-Search Bot has 2 command:
+Search Bot supports 3 commands:
 - `/scan {url}`
 - `/find {keyword}`
+- `/help` or `/start`

 Scan command will retrieve keywords from the provided url and save article.
-In order to find article you need to call Find command with needed keyword. e.g.
+In order to find article you need to call Find command with a needed keyword. e.g.

 `/scan https://docs.scala-lang.org/`

 `/find scala`

+You can use either `/start` or `/help` command in order to see the list of available commands